alirezaArz/Ecovision/README.md

 ## **Running the Development Servers**

-Ecovision involves both a Django backend (which includes AI scripts) and a React frontend.
+Ecovision involves both a Django backend (which includes Main & Local-AI servers) and a React frontend.
 Here's how to start them.

-#### **Running the Django Backend & AI Scripts**
+#### **Running the Django Backend & Services**

-From the main `Ecovision` directory, execute the following command to launch the Django server and simultaneously activate the integrated AI scripts:
+From the main `Ecovision` directory, execute the following command to launch the Django server and simultaneously activate the integrated Local-AI server:

 ```bash
 python manage.py starteco